When you want to travel from Kuala Lumpur to Singapore, there are a few options:

 1. Take the direct budgeted flight from Kuala Lumpur to Singapore.

 You can take flight either Firefly or Air Asia.
 My friend who works in Singapore and comes back to Kuala Lumpur literally every weekend recommends Firefly- if you know your time and can book early, sometimes you can get good offer.
 What’s more, Firefly flies from Subang old airport instead of the airport in Sepang.
-Many people who stay in Subang, Petaling Jaya and Kuala Lumpur finds it much easier and nearer to go to Subang instead of LCCT.
+Many people who stay in Subang, Petaling Jaya and Kuala Lumpur finds it much easier and nearer to go to Subang instead of KLIA.

 2. Take the night train (Senandung Malam) from KTM Intercity (Keretapi Tanah Melayu)